The slow train through Europe

 Don't take our word for it!
 Just (re)watch the Harry Potter films to see how magnificent the dramatic Highlands are - the Hogwarts Express whisks the young witches and wizards to school along this route.
 When you're ready to experience this trip for yourself, make sure you take the 5h 30m route all the way to Mallaig if you want to cross the iconic Glenfinnan Viaduct.

 Harry Potter aside, the West Highland Line is also the best way to see Scotland's west coast.
 The train passes through a remote and inaccessible wilderness of dramatic lochs, glens, moors and show-stopping mountains.

-Good to know: the line splits at Crianlarich, so you have a hard choice tomake!
+Good to know: the line splits at Crianlarich, so you have a hard choice to make!
 Do you want to travel past Loch Awe to Oban for a glimpse of Ben Cruachan (1126m mountain)?
 Or would you prefer to see Ben Nevis (Britain's highest mountain) and ascend Rannoch Moor to snake through this remote wilderness on the way to Fort William and Mallaig (for the Harry Potter experience)?

 Top tip: the Scottish rail operator runs a local service along this route, so there's no need to pay extra for the steam train that rides the same way (and you won't need a reservation).

 Live the fairytale on the Black Forest Railway

 Your next adventure: Offenburg to Konstanz in Germany

 Looking for a fairytale adventure?
 Don't miss the Schwarzwaldbahn (Black Forest Railway) in the south of Germany.
 This enchanting route cuts straight through the Black Forest for 150 kilometres and takes you 650 metres above sea level for some breathtaking views.